After the Fight – Making Up

 - In marriage, using lovemaking as a substitute for talking things out can bury the issue instead of resolving it.
 However, lovemaking after you have reconciled is a wonderful way to celebrate.

-Susan Stith is the Family Life Director – Diocese of Altoona-Johnstown, PA.
+Susan Stith is the Family Life Director for the Diocese of Altoona-Johnstown, PA.